More Than 200 Jury Trials Handled By Our Criminal Defense Team

 Have you been accused of talking on the phone about an illegal drug transaction?
 Have you been charged with mailing a falsified insurance claim?
 Did you mail a payment related to a drug deal?
 All of these examples could potentially result in serious criminal charges and legal consequences.
 If you have been accused of mail and wire fraud, it is in your best interest to contact an attorney as soon as you can.

-Rogers Sevastianos & Bante, LLP, is a top criminal defense firm in St. Louis and has the legal experience, reputation, and commitment to provide the legal representation you need.
-Additionally, firm partner John P. Rogers is also licensed to practice in Illinois.
-To contact the state and federal crimes defense lawyers of Rogers Sevastianos & Bante, LLP, call 314-354-8484.
+Rogers Sevastianos & Bante, LLP, is a top white collar crime defense firm in St. Louis and has the legal experience, reputation, and commitment to provide the legal representation you need.
+For more information, please contact our firm or call us today at 314-354-8484.